What will I do at my Physiotherapy placement in Cambodia?

 Your work will focus on the following areas:

-Providing physiotherapy treatments and care to patients living with various conditions
+Providing physical therapy treatments and care to patients living with various conditions

-You’ll be placed at a rehabilitation centre in Phnom Penh.
+You’ll be placed at a rehabilitation center in Phnom Penh.
 Here, you’ll treat patients with disabilities or diseases such as cerebral palsy, stunted growth, and epilepsy.
 You may also work with people affected by HIV.
-You’ll also shadow experienced physiotherapists and assist local staff with daily care duties.
+You’ll also shadow experienced physical therapists and assist local staff with daily care duties.

 Your goal is to increase your patients’ quality of life through treatment.
-You will also work alongside our partner organisations to help patients develop so that they can become more independent.
+You will also work alongside our partner organizations to help patients develop so that they can become more independent.

 Writing up treatment plans and patient files

 Keeping up to date with note taking and case files is essential.
 Future interns need to have a reliable record of what has been done as well as each patient’s progress.
-If you have completed one year of your studies, you will have assistance from a qualified physiotherapist.
+If you've completed one year of your studies, you will have assistance from a qualified physical therapist.
 If you have completed two years or more of your training, you will complete this documentation yourself.

 Assisting with the training and development of local staff

-Although there are trained local physiotherapists in Cambodia, many caregivers lack the knowledge needed to treat the patients at the centres correctly.
+Although there are trained local physical therapists in Cambodia, many caregivers lack the knowledge needed to treat the patients at the centers correctly.
 Throughout your internship, you will help by sharing your knowledge and professional skills with these staff members.
 This will better equip them for caring for the patients.

-You’ll also be able to share new treatment techniques and knowledge with local physiotherapists.
+You’ll also be able to share new treatment techniques and knowledge with local physical therapists.

 Creating practical solutions when resources are lacking